Perth-Packaging-Supplies/StockAnalysisBasedOnSalesRecord/README.md

 7. Change the format of the file to "csv".
 8. Save the file as "rpt_purchasesgeneral.csv" inside the input folder of the program.

-### Item Details report  (ITEM.csv) [MYOB]
+### Item Details report  (ITEM.txt) [MYOB]
 This file does not need to be changed often if there are no new product codes in the system.
-This essentially contains extra information on the items in the warehouse such as the supplier, description, the amount of selling units per buying units.
+This essentially contains extra information on the items in the warehouse such as the supplier, description, the amount of selling units per buying units.With this specific type of export in CSV, MYOB sometimes put "," in terms the fields, so this is better to be exported as txt file to be separated by tabs,
 1. Locate the file - This can be found in MYOB:  File (Top-left corner) >> Import/Export Assistance
 2. Select **Export Data**.
 Press Next
 3. Select "Items" as the file to export.
 4. Select "Item Sales" as the type of sales.
 5. Select the date range (recommended is 1 Month before up to Today).
 Press Next
-6. Select the seperate data using "Commas", and Make sure the field "Include field headers in the file" is checked.
+6. Select the seperate data using "tabs", and Make sure the field "Include field headers in the file" is checked.
 Press next
 7. Export All fields
-8. Press Next to export and save as "ITEM.csv" inside the input/sets folder of the program.
+8. Press Next to export and save as "ITEM.txt" inside the input/sets folder of the program.
 (You may need to change the save as type to "All Files", and change the format name)

 ## Execution
 After finishing the setup - exporting of the files.
 You can start the program either by running "start.bat" or typing in the terminal that is pointed inside the directory of this file "python main.py"